Seren-Hughes/crystal-cave/README.md

 #### A pixel art memory game
 #### About:

-This game takes the classic Simon memory challenge and gives it a unique twist with a cave setting, atmospheric audio, and a five-note scale system.
+This game takes the classic Simon and Bop It style memory challenge and gives it a unique twist with a cave setting, atmospheric audio, and a five-note scale system.
 Players interact with glowing crystals that light up and produce musical tones when activated.
 The game is designed to be accessible, engaging, and visually appealing, with pixel-art aesthetics and simple, responsive controls.

 **Target Audience:**
 - Casual gamers who enjoy quick, skill-based challenges.